glorygrand/XEL-Mobile/README.md

-### can contain unknown bugs please wait for stable release
+### Can contain unknown bugs please wait for stable release .
+V0.1.0

 # XEL Mobile Wallet
 Light weight Mobile application based on Javascript that connects to XEL blockchain.
 For more info on XEL blockchain visit http://xel.org